konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     grep -v ">" NC_016810.fna | grep -o "T" | wc -l

-As we are only need to get the sum of As and Ts as well as Cs and Gs we can used and extended pattern for grep.
+As we only need to get the sum of As and Ts as well as Cs and Gs we can used and extended pattern for grep.
 The `|` means *or*:

     grep -v ">" NC_016810.fna | grep -Eo "A|T" | wc -l